LOT/LOT-agreement/README.md

 There is no confidentiality obligation associated with joining the LOT Network.

-If you are interested in learning more about joining the LOT Network, please feel free to review the following resources:
-* LOT Network High Level Summary
-Intended for generalists.
-* LOT Network Overview
-Intended for specialists.

 For any additional questions, please contact the [LOT administrator](http://www.lotnet.com/learn-more/contact.cfm)

 ## FAQ